mikemadisonweb/yii2-rabbitmq/README.md

     ],
 ];
 ```
-Logger enabled by default, but it log messages into main application log.
-You can change that by setting your own log target and specify corresponding category name, like 'amqp' is set above.
-Option 'print_console' disabled by default, it give you additional information while debugging a consumer in you console.
+Logger disabled by default.
+When enabled it will log messages into main application log or to your own log target if you specify corresponding category name.
+Option 'print_console' gives you additional information while debugging a consumer in you console.

 Console commands
 -------------